Large-Scale Cilium Tuning Guide

 |---|---|

-| cilium-agent CPU / memory usage | Well under limits (keep 50% headroom) |
+| cilium-agent CPU/memory usage | Well below limits (recommend 50% headroom) |

 cilium_endpoint_regeneration_time_seconds | p99 < 5s |

-cilium_policy_l7_total / policy compile time | No visible backlog |
+cilium_policy_l7_total / policy computation time | No significant backlog |

-apiserver apiserver_request_duration_seconds | cilium traffic doesn't degrade other components |
+apiserver apiserver_request_duration_seconds | cilium-related requests do not affect other components |

-| Total CiliumIdentity count | Clear downward trend after tuning |
+| Total CiliumIdentity count | Significant downward trend after tuning |